kkirsche/Online-Gift-Form/readme.md

 * Cross-domain Ajax and Flash.
 * "Delete-key friendly."
 Easy to strip out parts you don't need.
 * Extensive inline and accompanying documentation.
+* Apple Icons for use of the page on the user's homescreen.
+* HiDPI Graphics.

 ## Contributing